-Welcome to The Catholic Foodie Show on You-supported Real Life Radio.
+Welcome to The Catholic Foodie Show.
 I’m your host Jeff Young, The Catholic Foodie and since the 4th of July is just a couple of days away, I think it’s appropriate that we talk 4th of July recipes.
 Do you know what’s going to to be on your menu on the 4th of July?
 Have you planned your menu yet?
 Have you written down your shopping list?

 Today I share with you a number of delectable recipes that are guaranteed to please a crowd.
 Some of them are my own recipes, and others I have culled from around the web.
-So stay tuned here to The Catholic Foodie Show on You-supported Real Life Radio.
+So stay tuned here to The Catholic Foodie Show.

 The 4th of July, a day celebrating our nations Independence, is always an excellent opportunity to get together with family and friends.
 It seems that backyard grilling is synonymous with the 4th of July, and I will give you today a recipe or two for the grill.